4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Note

 We know 17 hours is a really long time!!
-This is quite common in most LES-based wind loads evaluation studies.
-If you only want to test the example, please set Duration of the simulation in Numerical Setup tab of the EVT panel to a smaller value, say \(0.1s\), and submit the simulation.
+This is quite common in most LES-based wind load evaluation studies.
+If you only want to test the example, please set the Duration of the simulation in the Numerical Setup tab of the EVT panel to a smaller value, say \(0.1s\), and submit the simulation.

 Warning